 There are a lot of forms of glutamate, which may vary slightly from one molecule to another, so the molecular form in MSG will differ from the forms found in various foods.
 (Though it is important to point out that MSG is just glutamate that is isolated from wheat or other foods.)
 Some people are sensitive to SOME FORMS of glutamate (I am one of those).

 In order to convert one molecule to another, your body usually needs a catalyst.
-Most often this means an enzyme (which is an amino acid chain).
+Most often this means an enzyme (which is a partial molecular chain).
 If you lack the proper enzyme to either break a bond to modify a molecule that has something added to it that you do not need (sodium is the extra part, in the case of MSG), or if you lack the enzyme needed to bond to a partial molecule to complete that molecule into a recognizable form, you can end up with substances that your body cannot use well, and may not be able to excrete well either (it may lack the tools to do either).